-An ADS-B Out transmitter alone will not be sufficient to meet the requirements outlined in 14 CFR 91.227.
-To comply with the requirements for the ADS-B Rule, the aircraft must be equipped with a Version 2 ADS-B Out transmitter and a compatible GPS Position Source.
-There are two ADS-B avionics systems available:
+An ADS-B Out transmitter alone is not sufficient to meet the requirements of 14 CFR 91.225 and 91.227.
+Aircraft must be equipped with a Version 2 ADS-B Out transmitter and a compatible GPS position source.
+There are two types of ADS-B systems available:

-- Universal Access Transceiver (UAT) equipment must meet the performance requirements of TSO-C154c.
-UAT equipment provides the ability to receive traffic and weather data provided by the FAA ADS-B network.
+- Universal Access Transceiver (UAT) that meets the performance requirements of TSO-C154c.
+UAT has the additional capability to receive weather data provided by the FAA ADS-B network and operates on 978 MHz.

 The FAA recommends a WAAS GPS that is compliant with TSO-C145 or TSO-C146.
 These units are readily available for general aviation and provide sufficient performance to meet the 14 CFR 91.227 requirements.
 Avionics vendors offer stand-alone GPS receivers and package them with ADS-B transmitters or with GPS Navigators.
-Mixing and matching GPS systems with ADS-B transmitters in the field is not permitted unless the equipment pairing was shown to be compatible via a previous certification effort with the FAA (for example, an STC).
-Be sure to contact your manufacturer if you are unsure which GPS systems are approved for your ADS-B transmitter.
+GPS and ADS-B transmitter pairings installed on Type Certificated aircraft require FAA approval.
+ADS-B Out systems marketed for installation on Experimental and Light Sport aircraft must have a 14 CFR 91.227 compliance statement from the applicable airframe and/or equipment manufacturer.
+Be sure to contact your manufacturer before installation if you are unsure of ADS-B Out system component compatibility.

 The Installation Approval for ADS-B OUT Systems memo explains the FAA's policy regarding installation of ADS-B Out systems into civil aircraft.